 Early Notables of the Barre family (pre 1700)

-More information is included under the topic Early Barre Notables in all our PDF Extended History products and printed products wherever possible.
+Another 180 words (13 lines of text) are included under the topic Early Barre Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Barre family to Ireland